Drugs A - Z

 What is this medicine?ACETYLCYSTEINE (a se teel SIS teen) is a drug that loosens and thins mucus in the lungs.
 It is used to make breathing easier in patients with bronchitis, cystic fibrosis, emphysema, tuberculosis, or other lung problems.
-It is also used after an acetaminophen overdose to prevent liver damage.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 - an unusual or allergic reaction to acetylcysteine, other medicines, foods, dyes, or preservatives

 How should I use this medicine?This medicine is usually inhaled into the lungs using a nebulizer.
 In a hospital or clinic setting, a health care provider may put this medicine directly into the lungs through a trachea tube or give by mouth in an emergency.
 Follow the directions on the prescription label.
 For inhalation through a nebulizer, dilute with sterile saline or water as directed.
 You will be taught how to use your nebulizer.
 Use diluted medicine within 1 hour of mixing.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.